WSU-SEAL/ToxiSpanSE/README.md

 ## Citation for our papers
-If you use our work, please cite our paper:
+If you use our work or find it interesting, please cite our paper:

 ESEM-23: "ToxiSpanSE: An Explainable Toxicity Detection in Code Review Comments"
 ```
-@article{,
+@inproceedings{sarker-esem-2023,
-author = {Sarker, Jaydeb and Sultana, Sayma and Wilson, Steve and Bosu, Amiangshu},
+author = {Sarker, Jaydeb and Sultana, Sayma and Wilson, Steven R. and Bosu, Amiangshu},
 title = {ToxiSpanSE: An Explainable Toxicity Detection in Code Review Comments},
 year = {2023},
 publisher = {},